-- On 1 January 2017, your total life course savings credit amounted to a maximum of 210% of your gross annual salary of 2016.
+- On 1 January of the current year, your total life course savings credit amounted to a maximum of 210% of your gross annual salary of the year before.

-- In 2017, the sum you have paid into the life course savings scheme must amount to a minimum of € 180 and a maximum of 12% of your gross annual salary over 2017.
+- The sum you have paid into the life course savings scheme must amount to a minimum of € 180 and a maximum of 12% of your gross annual salary over the current year.
 If you were 51 years old or older but no older than 55 years on 31 December 2005, a transitional arrangement is applicable.
-The amount of the sum paid in by you may exceed 12% of your gross annual salary over 2017 as long as your total life course savings credit amounts to a maximum of 210% of your gross annual salary of 2017 at the end of the year 2017.
+The amount of the sum paid in by you may exceed 12% of your gross annual salary over the current year as long as your total life course savings credit amounts to a maximum of 210% of your gross annual salary of the current year at the end of the year..

 - Upon first request, you need to annually inform Human Resources of the amount you have built up in your life course account or insurance as per 1 January of a given calendar year.

 - If you are also participating in the life course savings scheme of another employer, then you need to each January provide a written statement of the amount of the life course savings credit you have built up with this employer as per 1 January of that calendar year.

 - If you make use of the Optional Model and you exchange money and/or hours for a one-off deposit into the life course savings scheme, you will receive the ‘Life Course’ form in the confirmation email listing your choices.

 - After you have filled in and signed the ‘Life Course’ form, you must submit this form, together with a copy of the policy or proof of registration of the bank or insurance company, to the Service Desk of Human Resources.
 This information allows the salary administration department to determine whether the deposit is to be made into a life course account or a life course insurance.